Fuel Cell Electric Vehicles Test Equipment

 Alternatively, NHR’s 9200 Series has a multi-channel capability with the possibility to mix and match voltage and current levels at lower power ranges.
 NHR’s fuel cell testers provide over 90% energy efficiency, meaning that only about 10% of energy is absorbed while about 90% of energy gets recycled.
 With NHR’s fuel cell emulation mode, customers are able to simulate a wide range of fuel cell power levels without having to change test equipment.

-Contact NHR for fuel cell testing consultation or product information.
+Contact NHR for fuel cell electric vehicle testing consultation or product information.
 Our application experts can help you identify the right test solutions and set up.

 "Regeneration is an important technical consideration for testing fuel cells and systems.
 Unlike batteries, fuel cells are dependent on hydrogen gas that gets delivered to the fuel cell and converted into electricity through an electrochemical process."